 After the lottery, families receive their official enrollment forms and are informed of the enrollment process detailed below.
 If the number of applications does not exceed the number of spaces available in each grade in the school there will be no lottery, and all students who submitted complete contact information forms will be enrolled.

-THE ENROLLMENT PROCESS Each spring, after the lottery for admission, CRA hosts an orientation meeting for parents.
+THE ENROLLMENT PROCESS Each summer, after the lottery for admission, CRA hosts an orientation meeting for parents.
 At the meeting, staff and parents review school policies and are asked to sign the family-school contract and official enrollment papers.
 The enrollment packet also includes information such as an immunization record and a list of emergency contacts.
 Parents are also asked to sign up with a parent action committee through which they will complete most of the suggested parent volunteer hours.
 Parents and legal guardians also receive a family-student handbook during this mandatory orientation.
 Parents who are unable to attend the orientation are required to make a personal appointment with CRA’s Co-Directors or designee to address the information covered in the meeting.

 ELEMENT 9: INDEPENDENT FINANCIAL AUDITS